 As a Church of England Primary School we are proud to root our ethos and vision in Christian Values.

-Following our vision and values day in March 2014 each year group chose one or more core values which mature through the school.
-For instance children in reception focus on friendship.
-Whilst this is not cast aside at the end of their reception year, in year 1 children further develop it through introducing a new core value of forgiveness and so by the time children leave the school they have focused upon all of the following: friendship; forgiveness (and saying sorry); trust and honesty; endurance; hope; respect; compassion; justice; peace; humility and courage.
+Our core values were established at our first ever values day in March 2014, where each year group chose one or more core values which mature through the school.
+For instance children in reception focus on generosity.
+Whilst this is not cast aside at the end of their reception year, in year 1 children further develop it through introducing a new core value of forgiveness and so by the time children leave the school they have focused upon all of the following: friendship; generosity; forgiveness (and saying sorry); trust and honesty; endurance; hope; respect; compassion; justice; peace; humility and courage.

 The children also felt it important that staff, governors and parent helpers should not only model all of these values, but should also be expected to model service, wisdom and integrity in all they do.